recnac-itna/Algorithm_Templates/README.md

 Feel free to use, copy, modify, merge, publish, just add a reference, please.

-If it helps you or you like it, you can star or share it. thanks.
+If it helps you or you like it, you can star or share it. thanks : )

 I'm glad if you want to contribute to make it better.